TheDeanLab/COMPASS/_sources/design_principles/design_process.rst.txt

         | 34 P f 50um RANGE
         | 25 P 4 350um RANGE:N-4

-This tells us that our Piezo (Panel 5/Q) corresponded to P1 or a 100 um range, but our piezo needed to have a 50 um range instead.
+This tells us that our Piezo (Panel 5/Q) corresponded to P1 or a 100 um range, but ASI requires the piezo needed to be set to  a 50 um range to be able to be intitialized instead.
 To change this, we used the command "5 cca x = 34" and power cycled the controller.

     Then our output became:
        | :A  Q:Pf